 Furthermore, there is a lack of knowledge on the toxicity of burned oil to Arctic/Subarctic species (Fritt-Rasmussen et al., 2015).
 Burned oil from Deepwater Horizon was higher in density with an increased concentration of asphaltenes and pyrogenic polycyclic aromatic hydrocarbons (Shigenaka et al., 2015).
 Additional research is required to determine the impact of burned oil on Arctic and Subarctic marine species.

 Bay mussels are ideal for monitoring programs.
-They are ubiquitous, sessile organisms that bioaccumulate pollutants through filter-feeding (IMW Project Secretariat, 1995).
+They are ubiquitous, sessile organisms that bio accumulate pollutants through filter-feeding (IMW Project Secretariat, 1995).
 They are an integral component of coastal ecosystems and an important food source for both wildlife and humans (Blackburn, et al., 2014).
 It has been determined that Mytilus trossulus is a distinct species from Mytilus edulis and is the species present around Alaska and other northern cold water coastal environments (Behrends, 2002).
 Bay mussels would be easily sampled for cost-effective monitoring programs in the case of an oil spill.
 Therefore, we selected M. trossulus for use in this project because it is a cold-water species of commercial, subsistence and ecological importance in both the Arctic and Subarctic.

 Photo-enhanced toxicity of crude oil is real and mussels inhabit the photic zone.
 Photo-enhanced toxicity, (i.e. the increase in toxicity associated with the presence of sunlight), of oil and dispersed oil has been identified in many studies over the past 20 years to various marine species, including copepods (Almeda et al., 2013), eastern oyster larvae (Finch et al., 2016), crab larvae (Alloy et al., 2015; Damare et al., 2018), mysid shrimp, and various fish (Alloy et al., 2016; Finch et al., 2017).
 Pelletier et al. (1997) determined that light enhanced the toxicity of crude oil 2 - 100 fold and the toxicity of anthracene, fluoranthene and pyrene (chemical compounds in oil) 12 - 50,000 fold.
-There are two pathways of photo-enhanced toxicity: photosensitization (initial hydrocarbon bioaccumulation, followed by UV activation of residues in translucent tissue) and photomodification (exposure to the oxidized hydrocarbons formed upon exposure of oil to sunlight) (Barron, 2017).
-Given that the shells of mussels act as a shield for UV exposure, we anticipate that photomodification is most relevant to observed toxicological endpoints.
+There are two pathways of photo-enhanced toxicity: photosensitization (initial hydrocarbon bioaccumulation, followed by UV activation of residues in translucent tissue) and photo modification (exposure to the oxidized hydrocarbons formed upon exposure of oil to sunlight) (Barron, 2017).
+Given that the shells of mussels act as a shield for UV exposure, we anticipate that photo modification is most relevant to observed toxicological endpoints.
 Nonetheless, photosensitization has been documented previously with juvenile bivalves (Pelletier et al. 1997).

 An oil spill in Arctic regions during the summer would expose oil to sunlight for 24 hours per day and may result in significant photo-enhanced toxicity.
 In both ice-associated and open water conditions, whenever oil is exposed to the surface, the presence of sunlight may be a confounding variable affecting the weathering of oil and our understanding of efficient oil recovery in the Arctic.